 Whether you’re a new hire at the office, a guest at a wedding, or even just out for a nice dinner, your suit can make a big first, second, and lasting impression.
 A good suit announces that you take pride in the way you look.
 This shows you’re not the kind of man who skates by on the bare minimum.
 A bad suit says, “I only sorta care and my decision-making is questionable at best.”
 Don’t be a bad suit guy.
 Learn the polyester vs wool suit differences.

 Fabric Matchup: Polyester vs. Wool

 There are plenty of factors to consider when buying a suit.
-But when it comes down to the nitty-gritty, you’re going to want to focus first on how the suit fits, and then the fabric you’re choosing.
+This post will go over deciding between polyester vs wool suits, but when it comes down to the nitty-gritty, you’re going to want to focus first on how the suit fits, and then the fabric you’re choosing.
 You can have all the bells and whistles, but if you get these two things wrong, then you’ve wasted some serious time (and money).

 Now there are lots of fancy wools and wool blends that have various uses depending on the season and context.
 However, in this article, we’re going to focus on the fundamental differences between a wool suit vs polyester suit.

 First up, is polyester bad?
 Quite simply put, the answer is yes.
 For starters, it’s a synthetic fabric, which means it’s not going to breathe as well as a natural fabric.
 The synthetic fibers are bad at letting moisture pass through, so unless you’re into looking and feeling like you just got back from the sauna, you’ll be better off with natural fabrics like wool, cashmere, cotton, linen, or silk.
 Lastly, the yarns used in a polyester fabric have a nasty habit of sprouting shiny wear spots at friction points and anywhere subjected to overly enthusiastic ironing, don’t wear a shiny suit.